Clinical Assistant Professor

 I am the Director of the Deep Brain Stimulation (DBS) program at the University at Buffalo.
 I evaluate patients to determine if DBS surgery will help alleviate their neurological symptoms; if it will, I perform intraoperative electrophysiology monitoring during DBS lead placement.
 I also program patients’ neurostimulator system following DBS surgery.
 I collaborate closely with my neurosurgical colleagues from UBMD Neurosurgery and DBS team members to provide an integrated treatment plan for each of my patients.

-I am the Director of the University at Buffalo HD clinic that provides full care for individuals with HD.
+I am the Director of the University at Buffalo Huntington Disease Society of America (HDSA) Center of Excellence that provides full care for individuals with HD.
 HD is a dominantly inherited genetic disease: each child of a parent with HD has a 50 percent chance of inheriting the disease from their affected parent.
-At the HD clinic, I ensure that patients receive a team- and family-centered approach to their care—i.e., in addition to the medical care patients receive from me, they and their families receive support from a social worker and a genetic counselor.
+Our HDSA Center of Excellence ensures that patients receive a team- and family-centered approach to their care—i.e., in addition to the medical care patients receive from me, they and their families receive support from a social worker and a genetic counselor.
 We also offer counseling and genetic testing for individuals that are at risk of having HD.
 To set up an appointment in the University at Buffalo Huntington‘s Disease Clinic or learn more information about predictive testing for individuals at risk for HD please contact our scheduler at 716-932-6080.

 I also teach residents and medical students in clinic and on the general neurology service at BGMC.